Search Part time MA Programs in Criminology in Europe 2019

 Designed to develop an advanced critical understanding of crime in its social context, this course draws on insights across the humanities and social sciences.

 UCLan’s MA Criminology programme offers you a flexible approach to developing your skills and knowledge to enhance your employability in this fascinating and growing area of study.
 Our course covers a wide range of current issues that are the subject of public and policy concern, both in the domestic UK system or globally.
+This will allow you to develop postgraduate-level analytical and reflective skills and bolster your previous experiences through our comprehensive syllabus.

 Our MA in Applied Criminal Justice and Criminology will help you learn about the causes of crime, the Criminal Justice system and cutting-edge themes in criminological debates from leading experts in the field.
 There is an exciting range of diverse modules, that are being offered, focused on applying criminological knowledge to the workings of the Criminal Justice System.